 I forced my head up to meet the eyes of the man in front of me, he held a broad axe, and sharpened it in front of me.
 I saw hatred in his eyes.

 It was then that I saw the snowmen, they’d trampled the family I’d built out of snow, I could see them now, the bodies of my own mother and father, and my older brother nestled amongst a mass of snow.
 They were a mess of blood and flesh, I remembered what happened.
-I’d tried to put it out of my head, but I could see them now, I was struck with the haunting realization of what I’d done.
+I’d tried to put it out of my head, but I could see them now, I was struck with the haunting realisation of what I’d done.
 The axe man grew closer.

 I could no longer picture them as pristine little figures made of snow, I was met with the corpses of those that mattered most and I lost it.
 I gave into the anger within me, letting it fuel me and take me away from the pain.

 Something deep within me snapped, no longer was I weak, whimpering and begging.
 Now I roared.
 I felt my blood burn inside me and I felt dizzy as the slow agony slipped through me and dissipated to be replaced by raw, vibrating energy.
 The restraints which had bound me had snapped off me and while I was on the ground my face was no longer pressed into the dirt and snow.
 I stood low and powerful and in my element.
 The mob that surrounded me parted and I saw the same look replicated on their faces.
-Terror and the dawning realization that they’d made a very stupid mistake.
+Terror and the dawning realisation that they’d made a very stupid mistake.

 I approached the bodies of my family, which lay discarded in the snow, and sniffed at them, a low whine escaped me.
 I felt all of the anger and guilt and shame rise up inside of me and turned it on the villagers.
 I leapt at them as a group they thrashed and fought against me but I was built to kill and tear and rend flesh.
 I felt throats come apart in my teeth, and bodies become raw and bloody at my claws.
 They managed to hurt me, deep groves in my side from their weapons.
 But the pain only fuelled the beast and made me stronger.
 I could taste blood thick in my mouth, and found that I enjoyed it.
 The corpses of the villagers littered the ground, and their blood stained the snow.
 Everything was red.
 I stood on all fours, panting heavily.
 I was the last thing left alive.
-The red haze of anger cleared and I realized what I’d done.
+The red haze of anger cleared and I realised what I’d done.
 So I ran, first on all fours, I kept running until suddenly I was running on two legs.
 Desperation and fear had made the shift almost painless.
 Almost.
 It would never not hurt.
 The sudden transformation a furred and four legged beast from hell to a man was not an easy transition.

 I kept running, I needed to get away from the bloodshed.
 I knew with absolute certainty that I could never again return to my little house on the hill.
 Never again would I see my family.
 Never again see the snow cover the village where I’d grown on.
 From now on I was an animal and I’d be hunted like one till my dying day.
 All I’d wanted to do was see my family one last time, to say I was sorry.
 All I’d wanted to do was go home.